AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/lighting/sky_lighting/create_new_sky.md

 For best results:

--	Save your skydome image as a *.DDS* file with 32 bits per color channel before importing it into Stingray.
+-	Save your skydome image as a *.DDS* file with 32 bits per color channel before importing it into your project.
 16 bits is usually acceptable.

 	For example, if you're using the Photoshop DDS plug-in from NVIDIA, set its output format to `32.32.32.32f ABGR` or `16.16.16.16f ABGR`

--	Do not use any compression on your image, either in Photoshop or in Stingray.
+-	Do not use any compression on your image, either in Photoshop or in {{ProductName}}.

-	After you import your image into a Stingray texture, make sure that you disable compression for the image in the ~{ Texture Manager }~.
+	After you import your image into a texture, make sure that you disable compression for the image in the ~{ Texture Manager }~.

 -	You can import EXR files to use as skydome images.
 When imported, the files with `"hdri"`, `"skydome"` and `"_hdr"` suffix are set the appropriate texture compressions for the HDRI maps.
 The EXR files should be 32 bit HDRI images.